mrsum/webpack-svgstore-plugin/README.md

 require('webpack-svgstore-plugin/src/helpers/svgxhr')(__svg__);
 ```

+##### Dear friends...
-Dear friend, as you know, last version has integrated ajax sprite loader.
+As you know, last version has integrated ajax sprite loader.
 Right now, you can override that.
-Or create custom ajax load function.
+Or create your own sprite ajax loader function.

 #### 3) html code for happy using